Accelerated Sparse Recovery via Gradient Descent with Nonlinear Conjugate Gradient Momentum: Minimizing a single function

 where $\lambda_{i}$ are the eigenvalues of matrix $A$ and the result follows. \end{proof} We see that this convergence rate \eqref{eq:conv-rate} is similar to the one of the classic conjugate gradient algorithm, which is given by

-The difference between \eqref{eq:conv-rate} \eqref{eq:conv-rateCG} lies in the additional term of $1 + K_{l}$ introduced by the fixed step size.
-Similar to other accelerated gradient schemes and Krylov subspace methods, this convergence rate in \eqref{eq:conv-rate} \eqref{eq:conv-rateCG} is achieved only when the current position is not in the neighborhood of a stationary point.
-As the iteration increases, especially when the number of iteration exceeds to the dimension of the problem, the linear independence of the columns in the matrix $Z$ is no longer guaranteed, and hence the acceleration no longer works.
+The difference between \eqref{eq:conv-rate} and \eqref{eq:conv-rateCG} lies in the additional term of $1 + K_{l}$ introduced by the fixed step size.
+Similar to other accelerated gradient schemes and Krylov subspace methods, this convergence rate of \eqref{eq:conv-rate} and \eqref{eq:conv-rateCG} is achieved only when the current position is not in the neighborhood of a stationary point. \mq{In other words, the convergence is only achieved at the first few iterations, not when the iteration number goes to infinity.
+We will demonstrate such a phenomenon later in the numerical examples.} In practice, the vectors $\h p,A\h p,\cdots A^{k}\h p$ usually form an ill-conditioned basis for the Krylov subspace.
+As $k\rightarrow \infty$, $A^k\h p$ points to nearly the same direction, which is the eigenvector corresponding to the dominant eigenvalue of $A$ according to the power method.
+As a result, the acceleration is less effective.
+This is a common drawback for all Krylov subspace based algorithms \cite{fundamentals_Sec6.2,liesen2013krylov2.3} such as Arnoldi, Lanczos, conjugate gradient, etc. There are methods designed to address this issue, which falls outside our paper's scope.

+{Theorem~\ref{thm:quad conv rate} is based on the structure of momentum iterations, which is applicable to other formulations of momentum such as PR (\ref{eq:CG PR}), HS (\ref{eq:CG HS}), and DY (\ref{eq:CG DY}).
+The effect of these different formulations of momentum is on the quality of the basis $\h z^{(0)}, \h z^{(1)},\cdots, \h z^{(l)}$ constructed, which is more complicated to analyze and will be left as future work. }

+{We observe empirically that the FR formulation of $\beta^{(l+1)} $ is most stable among the four.
+Note that all four formulations are equivalent for a quadratic function $\frac{1}{2} \h x\trans A \h x + \h x\trans\mathbf{b}$ and they all enforce the $A$-orthogonality of $\{\h p^{(l)}\}$ and hence the orthogonality of $\{\h z^{(l)}\}$ when exact search is used.
+However, the HS and DY formulations use the search direction $\h p^{(l)}$ in addition to the gradient.
+As a result, the perturbation on $\beta^{(l+1)}$ for HS and DY is affected through both the gradient and the search direction, when using a fixed step size $\alpha$.
+We observe empirically that the range of the step size required by HS and DY to converge is usually one to two orders of magnitude smaller than the one for FR and PR.
+Thus, the FR version, having the simplest formulation, has the least first-order perturbation errors and can be expected to be more stable.}